Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Introduction

-In this paper we propose a novel method addressing the finite sample performance of PC, by analysing the results of conditional independence tests using an established game-theoretical concept, Shapley values \citep{shapley1953value}.
-Generally, Shapley values are a quantification of the contribution of an entity to an output created by a group of entities.
-They have been used in settings ranging from economics \citep{ichiishi1983game} to machine learning \citep{lundberg2017shap,Frye2020asymshap,heskes2020causalshap} because of their properties, but, to the best of our knowledge, they have not been used for CSL.
-Overall, our contributions in this paper are:

-\begin{itemize} \item We propose a novel decision rule that can be applied to constraint-based CSL algorithms to guide the search for v-structures.
-We implement our method within the PC-stable algorithm \citep{colombo2014order}, obtaining the \emph{Shapley-PC} algorithm and prove that the soundness and consistency of the original PC-algorithm are preserved with infinite data (Section~\ref{sec:method}). \item We provide an extensive evaluation of Shapley-PC compared to several constraint-based, score-based and FCM-based baselines.
-Our experiments provide empirical evidence about the value-added of our decision rule, consistently outperforming PC-based predecessors using the same information extracted from data.
-Furthermore, we analyse the graph characteristics and the data generating processes that best fit the different methods compared, and show how our proposed algorithm performs consistently across a wide range of scenarios (Section~\ref{sec:experiments}). \end{itemize}
+The novel constraint-based method proposed in this paper improves the performance of PC, as well as other methods built on PC to mitigate its limitations on finite samples~\citep{ramsey2006CPC,colombo2014order,ramsey2016improving}, by using a novel perspective on CSL.
+Specifically, our method analyses the results of conditional independence tests using the game-theoretical concept of Shapley values~\citep{shapley1953value}.
+Generally, Shapley values quantify the contribution of individual entities to an output created by a group of entities.
+They have been used in settings ranging from economics~\citep{ichiishi1983game} to machine learning~\citep{lundberg2017shap,Frye2020asymshap,heskes2020causalshap,teneggi2023shapxrt} and root cause analysis~\citep{budhathoki2022causal}, but, to the best of our knowledge, not for CSL.
+Overall, our contributions are as follows: \begin{itemize} \item We propose a novel decision rule that can be applied to constraint-based CSL algorithms to improve their robustness to errors in the independence tests (\S\ref{sec:method}). \item We propose the \emph{Shapley-PC algorithm}, integrating the novel decision rule within the PC-Stable algorithm~\citep{colombo2014order}, proving that Shapley-PC preserves, in the sample limit, the soundness, completeness and consistency of the original PC-algorithm (\S\ref{sec:method}). \item We provide an extensive evaluation of Shapley-PC, giving empirical evidence about the value-added of our decision rule when data distributions are ``close-to-unfaithful'' \citep{ramsey2006CPC}, and showing that it consistently outperforms PC-based predecessors while using the same information extracted from data (\S\ref{sec:experiments}). \end{itemize}